stefaniko92/bank-email/README.md

 - Receives emails via webhook (e.g., from Mailgun).
 - Extracts PDF attachments from emails.
-- PDF processing and text extraction.
+- Direct PDF processing using Gemini AI's native PDF understanding capabilities.
-- Gemini AI integration for transaction data extraction.
 - Extracts key parameters for each payment (configurable in the AI flow).
 - Forwards extracted transaction data to a configurable webhook URL.
 - Provides a simple UI for testing PDF uploads and viewing logs/settings.